IBM: 1910s–1950s

+IBM as a military contractor produced 6% of the M1 Carbine rifles used in World War II, about 346,500 of them, between August 1943 and May 1944.
 IBM built the Automatic Sequence Controlled Calculator, an electromechanical computer, during World War II.
 It offered its first commercial stored-program computer, the vacuum tube based IBM 701, in 1952.
 The IBM 305 RAMAC introduced the hard disk drive in 1956.
 The company switched to transistorized designs with the 7000 and 1400 series, beginning in 1958.
+In which, IBM considered the 1400 series the model T of computing, because it was the first computer with over ten thousand unit sales by IBM.

 In 1956, the company demonstrated the first practical example of artificial intelligence when Arthur L. Samuel of IBM's Poughkeepsie, New York, laboratory programmed an IBM 704 not merely to play checkers but "learn" from its own experience.
 In 1957, the FORTRAN scientific programming language was developed.
-In 1961, IBM developed the SABRE reservation system for American Airlines and introduced the highly successful Selectric typewriter.